 Top B.C.
 Hiring, Wage Subsidies, and Training Grants

-Both the Canadian federal and provincial governments have wage subsidy programs that help to cover a portion of employees wages while they are working for your company for a specific duration of time or length of a project.
+Both the Canadian federal and provincial governments have wage subsidy programs that help to cover a portion of employee wages while they are working for your company for a specific duration of time or for eligible projects.
 While other funding programs may have the option to include wages within their eligible expenses, the following programs will focus on wage subsidies as the focus of their funding.

 Amount of funding: B.C. businesses can receive between 60-100% of employee training costs to a maximum of $300,000.

 Eligible Applicants: Businesses based out of B.C. that meet the eligibility criteria for one of the five training streams.

 Eligible Activities: Projects include third-party trainer fees, tuition and exam fees, textbooks and course materials, training software, and more training related costs.